php/php-langspec/spec/php-spec-draft.md

 mainstream languages.
-Specifically, in PHP, array elements need not have the same type, the subscript index need not be an integer (so there is no concept of a base index of zero or 1), and there is no concept of consecutive elements occupying physically adjacent memory locations.)
+Specifically, in PHP, array elements need not have the same type, the subscript index need not be an integer (so there is no concept of a base index of zero or 1), and there is no concept of consecutive elements occupying physically adjacent memory locations).

 ##Array Creation and Initialization